HAPPY NEW YEAR!

 Thurs, 1/31: Core 3 orange, Core 4 girls

-Please make sure your child is properly dressed for this PE activity
+make sure your child is properly dressed for this PE activity

 LAST CHANCE!
 PURCHASE THEM IN THE OFFICE